-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 I have summarized the summary of the patent, and if you want to learn more details, click through and read the detailed description.
 The two white papers I started the post off with describing databases of well-formed questions that people as Google (including the inventors of this patent) have built and show the effort that Google has put into the idea of rewriting queries so that they are well-formed queries, where the intent behind them can be better understood by the search engine.

+As we have seen from this patent, the analysis that is undertaken to find canonical queries also is used to surface “people also search for” queries, which may also be canonicalized and displayed in search results.

 A well-formed query is grammatically correct, contains no spelling mistakes, and asks an explicit question.
-It also makes it clear to the search engine what they intent behind the query may be.
+It also makes it clear to the search engine what the intent behind the query may be.

+1 thought on “A Well-Formed Query Helps Search Engines Understand User Intent in the Query”